Our Position on Catastrophic Risk from AI

-Where We Stand on Existential Risk from AI
+Where We Stand on Catastrophic Risk from AI

 Why we believe long-term AI safety matters - even as we focus on protecting children today